DomZem/nextjs-panel-admin/README.md

 - [x] Fix: on mobile view filters takes a lot of space.
 We should hide them some where
 - [x] Feat: replace date-fns by dayjs in date time picker
 - [x] Test: add some tests for auto table
-- [ ] Feat: add example with extend models
+- [ ] Fix: fix issue with no handle discriminated unions in auto form

 ## Recommendation